csingh27/Personal-Curriculum/Crash Courses/Crash Course- Git basics.md

 *Turn an existing directory on your system to Git directory*
 1. Navigate to a directory in your system.
 E.g. GitHub
 2. Open terminal inside the directory 'GitHub' and type *git init*
-touch index.html
-touch app.js
+3. Create empty files in the directory using *touch* command
+E.g. *touch index.html*
+E.g. *touch app.js*

 **Configuration**
 git config --global user.name "csingh27"
 git config --global user.email "singhchandandeep34@gmail.com"